costavale/BlueCarbon/README.md

 #### Arguments
 - `data` data.frame with core properties

-- `sampler_lenght` name of the column with the lenght of the sampler,
+- `sampler_lenght` name of the column with the length of the sampler,
 - `internal_distance` name of the column with the distance between sampler top and core surface,
 - `external_distance` name of the column with the distance between sampler top and sediment surface